micheline24/enhanced_microdsc/README.txt

 Acknowledgments

-This research was supported by the Regional Scholarship and Innovation Fund (RSIF) program and conducted at the University of Rwanda under the management of ICIPE.
+This research was supported by the Regional Scholarship and Innovation Fund (RSIF) program, under the management of ICIPE and conducted at the University of Rwanda.
 This research was conducted with financial support from the ICIPE–World Bank Financing Agreement No. D347-3A and the World Bank–Korea Trust Fund Agreement No. TF0A8639 under the PASET Regional Scholarship and Innovation Fund.

 **Keywords:** Bird pest detection, Edge AI, Microcontroller deployment, Acoustic classification, Precision agriculture, ESP32, Depthwise separable convolution, TinyML